 These types of systems gather data relating to CPU, memory, network, disk utilization, response time of network services, and much more.

-Now, let’s explore the 9 system monitoring applications at hand.
-For each title we have compiled its own portal page, a full description with an in-depth analysis of its features, screenshots, together with links to relevant resources and reviews.
+Let’s explore the 14 system monitoring applications at hand.
+For each title we have compiled its own portal page, a full description with an in-depth analysis of its features, screenshots, together with links to relevant resources.

 |System Monitoring Tools|